nuwave/lighthouse/docs/master/security/authentication.md

 ### Using Laravel Sanctum

+Lighthouse will use your application's default guard, unless specified otherwise.
-If you are using [Laravel Sanctum](https://laravel.com/docs/master/sanctum) to authenticate users, specify `sanctum` middleware.
+If you are using [Laravel Sanctum](https://laravel.com/docs/master/sanctum) only for your API, you can set it when using `@guard`:

 ```graphql
 type Query {